BlackFoundryCom/bezier-interpolation/README.md

 # bezier-interpolations
-This python script demonstrate how to get Bezier interpolations (as opposed to linear interpolation) out of several layers of a single glyph.
+This python script for RoboFont demonstrates how to get Bezier interpolations (as opposed to linear interpolation) out of several layers of a single glyph.

 ## How to do
 1. Draw the initial state of the glyph